 Funding student scholarships

-Carolina Mariscal — a senior studying biology and psychology — received a full ride to Newman, which would not have been possible without the funds from events like Party on the Plaza.
+Carolina Mariscal — who graduated in May with degrees in biology and psychology — received a full ride to Newman, which would not have been possible without the funds from events like Party on the Plaza.

 “I am a recipient of the St. Newman Scholarship, and that was one of the biggest determining factors in coming to Newman, as it made tuition much less of a financial burden,” Mariscal said.